futuredapp/kmp-futured-template/README.md

 - Native UI on both platforms.
 Jetpack Compose on Android and SwiftUI on iOS.
 The rest of the application is shared in KMP.
 - [Decompose](https://github.com/arkivanov/Decompose) for sharing presentation logic and navigation state.
-- The app follows the MVVM design pattern, ViewModels are built around the Decompose InstanceKeeper feature.
+- The presentation layer follows the MVI-like design pattern.
 - [Koin](https://insert-koin.io/) for dependency injection.
 - [SKIE](https://skie.touchlab.co/) for better Kotlin->Swift interop (exhaustive enums, sealed classes, Coroutines support).
-- [moko-resources](https://github.com/icerockdev/moko-resources) for sharing string, color and image resources.
+- [moko-resources](https://github.com/icerockdev/moko-resources) for sharing string (and other types of) resources.
-- [apollo-kotlin](https://github.com/apollographql/apollo-kotlin) client for apps that call GraphQL APIs.
+- [apollo-kotlin](https://github.com/apollographql/apollo-kotlin) network client for apps that call GraphQL APIs.
-- [ktorfit](https://github.com/Foso/Ktorfit) client for apps that call plain HTTP APIs.
+- [ktorfit](https://github.com/Foso/Ktorfit) network client for apps that call plain HTTP APIs.
 - [Jetpack DataStore](https://developer.android.com/jetpack/androidx/releases/datastore) as a simple preferences storage (we have JSON-based and primitive implementations).
 - [iOS-templates](https://github.com/futuredapp/iOS-templates) as template which generates a new iOS scene using MVVM-C architecture.

-The template is a sample app with several screens to let you kick off the project with everything set up including navigation and some API calls.
+The template is a sample app with several screens to let you kick off the project with everything set up, incl. navigation and some API calls.

 -------8<------- CUT HERE AFTER CLONING -------8<-------